Welcome to the 19th Edition of the Asian Women’s Festival

-Instituted in the memory of Jai Chandiram by her family, the fellowship supports media and research projects by members of the IAWRT India Chapter.
+Instituted in the memory of Jai Chandiram by her family, the Jai Chandiram Memorial Fellowship is awarded bi-annually and supports media and research projects by members of the IAWRT India Chapter.
 Jai Chandiram was a distinguished media professional and former Deputy Director General (DDG) of Doordarshan.
 She was the founding member and Managing Trustee of IAWRT India Chapter and the first Asian to be the President of IAWRT International.

 The previous Jai Chandiram Memorial Fellowships were awarded to filmmakers, Iram Ghufran, Debjani Mukherjee and Madhumanti Sengupta.

-The 2021 edition of the Asian Women's Film Festival will be held online from 5-7 March 2021, with a curation of film screenings, conversations and master classes.
+The 2023 edition of the Asian Women's Film Festival will be held at the India International Centre 15-17 March 2023, with a curation of film screenings, conversations and master classes.

 Reena has been a member of IAWRT since 2009.
 She was the Co-Director of the IAWRT Asian Women’s Film Festival, New Delhi, from 2010 to 2012 and the Managing Trustee of the India Chapter from 2012 to 2015.

 Under her leadership, the festival grew to a much-awaited calendar event in India and brought women filmmakers from diverse countries to interact with members of the India chapter, opening up new ideas and possibilities of collaboration.
 She also helped launch the annual Herat International Women’s Film Festival in Afghanistan.

 She has mentored younger members in IAWRT India and constantly demonstrated her commitment to the idea of women’s collectives.